vectordotdev/timber-io/_docs/elixir/manual-installation.md

     # ...
     ```

-6. Commit and deply your changes 🚀
+6. Commit your change and deploy 🚀